Making the Word Flesh

 ‘The word became flesh and dwelt among us.’

-At the moment, I’m finishing the final rewrite of Blind-Sided, the second novel in the Medusa Consortium series.
-Like all the Medusa tales, it’s a big book and, as I work through the final draft, reading it out loud as I go, occasionally I find myself wondering how we writers can create something out of nothing, from the tiniest seed of an idea.
+At the moment, I’m still struggling with A Demon’s Tale, the fourth novel in the Medusa Consortium series.
+Like all the Medusa tales, it’s a big book.
+In fact what is taking me so long is that almost three quarters of the way through a novel that still needed LOTS more space, I realised that I was trying to write three novels into one.
+SOOO, I’m now unraveling the three so that A Demon’s Tale will truly be the Guardian’s story.
+The other two stories are for another time.
+As I work through this unraveling, occasionally I find myself wondering how we writers can create something out of nothing, from the tiniest seed of an idea.
 As much as I love a good TV binge, there’s nothing like a good novel – whether you’re reading it or whether you’re writing it.
 Few things engage the creative process quite like a novel does.
 In the mind of both the reader and the writer, the word becomes flesh and the world of the story becomes as real as the world we live in … at least if the author has done her job.

 The very best novels are the ones that pull us in to the point where the writer’s world seems more real to us than our own, to the point that we physically feel the story, not simply take it into our mind.
 That’s also true for the writing of a tale.
-If I’m not pulled into the story physically, if I don’t feel it in my gut and below, then I can hardly expect my readers to, can I?
+Some days the Guardian’s world seems more real to me than my own, and honestly, if I’m not pulled into the story physically, if I don’t feel it in my gut and below, then I can hardly expect my readers to, can I?

 You see, the thing about being a writer is that we’re entirely self-entertaining.
 The stories seemingly come out of nowhere, and expand to fill our days, and often our nights and any moment we can spare in our efforts to get them down, in our efforts to create something real.
 Even when I’m not plopped in front of the computer writing, the story, the characters, the next scene – they’re all going through my head.
 Some of the best, most creative writing happens when I’m not physically writing at all.